 Erectile dysfunction (impotence) is a common adverse effect of surgery for prostate cancer.
 Nerves that produce erections run very close to the prostate gland and can be damaged during surgery to remove the prostate.

-New technique to restore erections
+Growing nerves to restore erections

 “It is now possible to restore erectile function in a majority of men who have undergone surgery for prostate cancer.”Prof Chris Coombs